Adding Overlays to OBS – 5 Quick and Simple Steps

 What is a starting scene?

-It can be simple as an image, with the caption “Starting soon“.
+It can be as simple as an image with the caption “Starting soon“.
 The most popular starting scene is a countdown timer.

-With this scene, you can promote your stream a bit – viewers will know when to join, and you can also place a short description of the stream (what game you plan on playing, which level, etc.).
+With this scene, you can promote your stream effectively—viewers will know when to join, and you can include a brief description of the stream (such as the game you plan to play, which level, etc.).

-Also, encourage viewers to start chatting before the stream.
-Give either a specific topic or organize a small Q&A in the chat.
+Additionally, encourage viewers to begin chatting before the stream starts.
+Provide a specific topic or organize a brief Q&A in the chat.

-If you are close with a few viewers or other streamers, send personal invitations.
+If you have a close relationship with a few viewers or other streamers, consider sending personal invitations.

-When it comes to the ending scene, it can be much simpler than the starting one.
-You can just thank your audience for watching, participating, and/or donating.
+The ending scene can be much simpler than the opening one.
+You can simply thank your audience for watching, participating, and/or donating.

-Typically, streamers use videos from their previous streams for these scenes.
+Typically, streamers utilize videos from their past streams for these scenes.

-Just gather some of the best scenes from any previous broadcast, and edit them to create a loop.
+Simply collect some of the best scenes from any previous broadcast and edit them to create a loop.

 6. Sponsorships

-Adding a scene for sponsorships is super easy – these scenes are quite simple.
+Adding a scene for sponsorships is very easy—these scenes are quite straightforward.

-If one of the live-streams is sponsored, upload a picture with a short statement at the beginning of the stream.
+If any of the live streams are sponsored, upload a picture along with a brief statement at the start of the stream.

-Also, pre-record playback audio of the same statement, and play the audio every thirty minutes.
+Additionally, pre-record audio playback of the same statement and play the audio every thirty minutes.

-Another thing you can do is to add an affiliate link on any scene.
+Another option is to include an affiliate link in any scene.

-You can either place the highlights of one or all previous streams.
+You can choose to display the highlights from one or all previous streams.

-Use this scene to engage with your audience – ask them which parts of the stream they liked the most, add those videos, and thank the people who voted.
+Utilize this scene to connect with your audience—ask them which parts of the stream they enjoyed the most, include those videos, and express gratitude to those who voted.

-Also, do not forget to add important links (social media, affiliate links, or Patreon) at the end of this scene.
+Additionally, remember to include important links (such as social media, affiliate links, or Patreon) at the end of this scene.

-Adding overlays is a straightforward process, especially once you learn how OBS works.
+Adding overlays is a simple process, particularly once you understand how OBS functions.

 Choose the scene

-Before you add any overlays, make sure that you have previously added all the scenes you need.
+Before adding any overlays, ensure that you have already included all the necessary scenes.

-You can add the scene via the “+” icon in the left corner of the Scene box.
+You can add the scene by clicking the “+” icon in the top left corner of the Scene box.

-Then choose one of the scenes – left click on the scene and wait for the blue screen to make sure you’ve selected the right one.
+Next, select one of the scenes by left-clicking on it and wait for the blue screen to confirm that you’ve chosen the correct one.

 Adding overlay to OBS

-Once you’ve chosen the scene, go to the Sources box, placed next to the Scenes tab.
+After selecting the scene, navigate to the Sources box located next to the Scenes tab.

-Right-click in this tab, and choose Add – as you can see, multiple things can be added, and you are looking for an option for Image.
+Right-click in this tab and select Add.
+As you can see, multiple items can be added, and you should look for the option for Image.

-You can add an Image to the Sources tab via the “+” icon as well.
+You can also add an image to the Sources tab by using the “+” icon.

-From there, you can make a new source, if you choose “Create new”.
-Also, you can use one of the sources you added before, simply if you tick “Add Existing”.
+From there, you can create a new source by selecting “Create new.”
+Alternatively, you can use one of the sources you added previously by simply checking “Add Existing.”

-In this case, select the first option – Create New.
+In this case, choose the first option – Create New.

 Naming the new source

-Now, name the source – choose a simple name, something that describes that source, and when you are done, click OK.
+Now, name the source—choose a straightforward name that describes the source.
+When you are finished, click OK.

 In the Properties tab, you can upload overlays.

-As said, they can be anything – images, videos, text, and streamers use their webcams as overlays as well.
+As mentioned, they can include anything—images, videos, text, and streamers also use their webcams as overlays.

-So, click on Browse, and find the overlay on your computer.
+Click on Browse to locate the overlay on your computer.

 Upload an overlay

-Make sure that you can see the preview of an overlay, and then click the OK button.
+Ensure that you can see the preview of the overlay, and then click the OK button.

 5. Adjustments

-OBS determines the size of the image, as well as its position.
+OBS determines both the size and position of the image.

-So, once it is added, you will have to adjust these settings.
+Once it is added, you will need to adjust these settings.

-Find the overlay in the Sources tab, and right-click on it to open an Options tab.
+Locate the overlay in the Sources tab, then right-click on it to open the Options tab.

 Adjustments

-A preview window will open, so move it around the screen until you find the best spot for it.
-Then click on one of the dots on the image and drag them to adjust the size.
+A preview window will open.
+Move it around the screen until you find the optimal position.
+Then, click on one of the dots on the image and drag it to adjust the size.

-You can resize the picture even without opening the Options tab – left-click on the overlay and hold shift.
+You can resize the picture without opening the Options tab—just left-click on the overlay and hold the shift key.

-You have completed all of the above-mentioned steps, but cannot see your overlay, what to do?
+If you have completed all the steps mentioned above but still cannot see your overlay, what should you do?

-Consider each source as a separate layer – the source at the top is hiding all of the sources at the bottom.
+Think of each source as a distinct layer – the source at the top conceals all the sources below it.

-If the source for Game or Display capture is on top of the Image source, you won’t be able to see your overlay.
+If the source for Game or Display capture is positioned above the Image source, you won’t be able to see your overlay.

-Just drag this image source on top of all other sources.
+Simply drag this image source above all other sources.

-You should also pay attention to full-screen sources.
-These will also hide everything else on the screen, so never place them on top of other sources.
+You should also pay attention to full-screen sources, as they will conceal everything else on the screen.
+Therefore, never position them on top of other sources.

 Related: Best OBS Settings for Twitch (2021)

-All transitions are done via Hotkeys, so if you haven’t learned how to use them, it is the time!
+All transitions are performed using Hotkeys.
+If you haven’t learned how to use them yet, now is the time!

-Before you open the Hotkeys tab, make sure that all scenes are added.
+Before opening the Hotkeys tab, ensure that all scenes have been added.

-Then go to Settings, and open Hotkeys – all of the scenes should be listed.
+Next, navigate to Settings and open Hotkeys; all the scenes should be displayed.

-Right below the Scene number and name, you will spot “Switch to scene”.
+Directly beneath the Scene number and name, you will find “Switch to scene”.

-Type in “ctrl+alt+1” – this control is unique for OBS, and won’t function in other programs.
+Press “ctrl+alt+1” – this shortcut is specific to OBS and will not work in other programs.

-With hotkeys, you can add a few extra commands.
-For example, with one of the combos, you can hide an overlay.
+Using hotkeys, you can add additional commands.
+For instance, with one of the combinations, you can hide an overlay.

 Frequently Asked Questions